willymcallister/willymcallister.github.io/_articles/charge.md

 The variable we use for the charge of an electron is $-e$ or $e^-$.
 The charge of a proton can be written as $+e$ or $e^+$.

 {% include img.html img="j-j-thomson.png" alt="J. J. Thomson" %}{: height="300px" :}

-<p class="caption">J. J. Thomson in the laboratory, Cambridge University, England.</p>
+J. J. Thomson in the laboratory, Cambridge University, England.
+{: .caption :}

 ## Summary
 {:.no_toc}